samteplitzky/Earth-Science-Citation-Replication-Project/README.md

 	2. Citation Data Clean and API.ipynb - Creating Dataframe and making API call
 	3. Citation_Data_Analysis_All.ipynb - This file combines the top two notebooks for a streamlined replicable process, from sample creation, API call, to plotting the rule.
-	4. data_cleaning.ipynb - Describes the process of exploring the 11,800 messy records, cleaning and recombining; compares 80/20 results for clean and messy data.
-	5. open_access_analysis.ipynb - Identifies and graphs OA articles based on WoS assignment
+	4. open_access_analysis.ipynb - Identifies and graphs OA articles based on WoS assignment

 ## Files:
 ### Institution_Reference_Files